Polynomial Bounds for the Grid-Minor Theorem: A Path-of-Sets System

-We note that Leaf and Seymour~\cite{LeafS12} have defined a very similar object, called an $(h,r)$-grill, and they showed that the two objects are roughly equivalent.
-Namely, a path-of-sets system with parameters $h$ and $r$ contains an $(h,r)$-grill as a minor, while an $(h,r)$-grill contains a path-of-sets system of height $h$ and width $\Omega(r/h)$.
-They also show an efficient algorithm, that, given an $(h,r)$-grill with $h=\Omega(g^3)$ and $r=\Omega(g^4)$, finds a $(g\times g)$-grid minor in the grill\footnote{In fact \cite{LeafS12} shows a slightly stronger result that a $(h,r)$-grill with $h \ge (2g+1)(2\ell-5)+2$ and $r \ge \ell (2g+\ell-2)$ contains a $g \times g$ grid-minor or a bipartite-clique $K_{\ell,\ell}$ as a minor.
-This can give slightly improved bounds on the grid-minor size if the given graph excludes bipartite-clique minors for small $\ell$.}.
-The following theorem slightly strengthens their result, when the starting point is a path-of-sets system.
-Its proof appears in the Appendix.
+We note that Leaf and Seymour~\cite{LeafS12} have defined a very similar object, called a $(w,\ell)$-grill, and they showed that the two objects are roughly equivalent.
+Namely, a path-of-sets system with parameters $w$ and $\ell$ contains a $(w,\ell)$-grill as a minor, while a $(w,\ell)$-grill contains a path-of-sets system of width $w$ and length $\Omega(\ell/w)$.
+They also show an efficient algorithm, that, given a $(w,\ell)$-grill with $w=\Omega(g^3)$ and $\ell=\Omega(g^4)$, finds a model of the $(g\times g)$-grid minor in the grill\footnote{In fact \cite{LeafS12} shows a slightly stronger result that a $(w,\ell)$-grill with $w \ge (2g+1)(2r-5)+2$ and $\ell \ge r (2g+r-2)$ contains a $(g \times g)$-grid minor or a bipartite-clique $K_{r,r}$ as a minor.
+This can give slightly improved bounds on the grid minor size if the given graph excludes bipartite-clique minors for small $r$.}.

+Our goal is to show that a graph containing a large enough path-of-sets system must also contain a large grid minor.
+The following theorem is a starting point.
+The proof appears in Appendix. \begin{theorem} There is an efficient algorithm, that, given a connected graph $G=(V,E)$, two disjoint subsets $A,B\subseteq V$ of its vertices with $|A|=|B|=w$, such that $A,B$ are linked in $G$, and integers $h_1,h_2>1$ with $(16h_1+10)h_2\leq w$, either returns a model of the $(h_1\times h_1)$-grid minor in $G$, or computes a collection $\pset$ of $h_2$ node-disjoint paths, connecting vertices of $A$ to vertices of $B$, such that for every pair $P,P'\in \pset$ of paths with $P\neq P'$, there is a path $\beta_{P,P'}\subseteq G$, connecting a vertex of $P$ to a vertex of $P'$, where $\beta_{P,P'}$ is internally disjoint from $\bigcup_{P''\in \pset}V(P'')$. \end{theorem}